How We Pray for the Nations

 How This Directory Is Intended to Help

-The directory is meant to serve prayer by helping readers move from country context into actual Christian intercession.
+The directory is meant to help readers move from learning about a country to praying for its people.

 This directory is not meant to replace trusted global prayer ministries, mission resources, persecution-focused organizations, or local church prayer efforts.
-It is a complementary prayer resource designed to help readers move from country context into actual Christian intercession.
+It is a companion prayer resource designed to help readers turn country information into specific prayer.

-Each country guide aims to gather enough prayer-relevant context to help readers pray with understanding.
-That may include church life, religious freedom, social pressure, humanitarian suffering, recent developments, public burdens, reasons for thanksgiving, and source transparency.
+Each country guide aims to gather enough information to help readers pray with understanding.
+That may include church life, religious freedom, social pressure, humanitarian suffering, recent developments, national needs, reasons for thanksgiving, and clear sourcing.
 But the purpose is never information for its own sake.
 The purpose is prayer.

 A good country prayer guide should help a reader answer: